bobbybudnick/SFS-Infrastructure/README.md

 Add chat view feature of last 5 lines to Streamconfig - use curl
 Run Streamconfig on II Bravo companion

-34. Future computer replacements
-List of all remaining commercial PC devices minus the switch administration tablet
-Router - replacement in development - consider making luggable with no battery
-Media - custom laptop needed for performance
-Monitor 2 - anything could replace
-Monitor 3 - custom laptop needed for screen size
-Companion 1 - custom tablet could replace
-Companion 2 - custom tablet could replace
-The remaining devices still work fine so they should be replaced as needed

 **The Arrowproof Tunic**
 Focusing on locking down and securing all equipment from outside miscreants.
 More scripts and diligence were required.
 A closer eye revealed some cracks